MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

 ##  <a name="replaceclass"></a> Replacing the Base Classes

 To convert an application that supports a menu to an application that supports a ribbon, you must derive the application, frame window, and toolbar classes from updated base classes.
-(We suggest that you do not modify the original Scribble sample; instead, clean the Scribble project, copy it to another directory, and then modify the copy.)
+(We suggest that you don't modify the original Scribble sample.
+Instead, clean the Scribble project, copy it to another directory, and then modify the copy.)

 ### To replace the base classes in the Scribble application